RagtagOpen/style-guide/index.md

 [Source Sans Pro](https://fonts.google.com/specimen/Source+Sans+Pro), an open-source typeface by Adobe, is our secondary typeface.
 It should be used for anything not set in Operator.

+_To improve accessibility, the base font size should be 18px._

 </section>

 <section markdown="1">